raghavsaboo/docs.raghavsaboo.com/docs/Technical/Distributed Systems Design/Databases.md

 #### Storage Engines / Data Structures

-- Two families of storage engines used by databases:
+Two families of storage engines used by databases:

-  - Log structured - LSM-Trees e.g. SSTables -> HBASE, Cassandra
+- **Log structured** - LSM-Trees e.g. SSTables -> HBASE, Cassandra
-  - Page-Oriented - B-trees -> RDBMS
+- **Page-Oriented** - B-trees -> Traditional RDBMS

-- These are answers to limitations of disk access.
+These are answers to limitations of disk access.

-##### LSM-Trees (Log Sort Merge) Storage

-- SSTables - in-memory mem table backend by Disk SSTable file, sorted by keys.
-  - e.g. Red-Black tree or AVL trees.
-Supports high write throughput.
-- Lucene - full-text search is much more complex than key-value index like SSTables.
-However, it does internally use SSTables for term dictionary.
-- Bloom filters - memory efficient data structure used for approximating the contents of a set.
-It can tell you if a key does not appear in the database, thus saves many unnecessary disk reads for non-existent keys.
-- Compaction is a background process of the means of throwing away duplicate keys in the log and keeping only the most recent update for each key.

-##### B-Trees Storage

-- Most widely used indexing structure is B-Trees.
-One place per key!
-- They are the standard implementation in RDBMS and NoSQL stores today.
-- It also keeps key-value sorted by keys which allows quick lookups.
-- B-Trees are designed and optimized for the hardward as disks are arranged in fixed sized blocks, B-Trees also break down the data into fixed size 4KB blocks.
-There is a root node and a branching factor (references to child pages)
-- 4 level tree with 4KB pages with branching factor of 500 can store up to 256TB!
-B-Tree is optimized for reads!
-- Write ahead log is used for crash recovery, latches for concurrency.
-- Sibling references in child node allows for easier scannig of sequential keys.

 ### NoSQL Database Details

 ## Indexing

 - **Purpose**: Indexing is a technique used in databases to optimize query performance by creating data structures that allow for fast data retrieval.
 - **Why it's Used**: Indexing improves query performance by providing efficient access paths to data, reducing the time required to search and retrieve data from tables.

-- **Types of Indexes**:
+- **Types of Indices**:
   - **B-Tree Index**: Widely used for range queries, ordered traversal, and equality searches in both SQL and NoSQL databases.
   - **Hash-based Index**: Provides fast lookups for equality searches, commonly used in SQL databases.
   - **Bitmap Index**: Efficient for low-cardinality columns, suitable for boolean and categorical data.
 Not commonly used in SQL databases, but may be utilized in some NoSQL databases.
   - **Full-Text Index**: Optimized for searching textual data, supports complex text searches and relevance ranking.
 Used in some SQL databases (e.g., MySQL, PostgreSQL) and NoSQL databases (e.g., Elasticsearch, MongoDB with text search).
   - **Spatial Index**: Designed for indexing geometric data, enables efficient spatial queries and joins.
 Used in SQL databases supporting geospatial data types (e.g., PostGIS in PostgreSQL) and some NoSQL databases (e.g., MongoDB with geospatial queries).

-### Other Indexing Concepts

-- Clustered index - inline storing of row values
-- Secondary index - helps with joins
-- Covering index - few columns are included
-- Multi-column index - multiple keys concatenated
-- Full-text search and fuzzy indexes help with spelling mistakes (edit distances), grammar, synonyms, words near each other, linguistics etc.